What is a B2B contact database?

 Start here:

-• Accuracy: High email deliverability and phone connect rates
+Accuracy: High email deliverability and phone connect rates

-• Coverage: Depth in the industries, geographies, and company sizes you target
+Coverage: Depth in the industries, geographies, and company sizes you target

-• Freshness: Frequent updates when people change jobs or get promoted
+Freshness: Frequent updates when people change jobs or get promoted

-• Enrichment: Layers beyond basic contact info like intent data and technographics
+Enrichment: Layers beyond basic contact info like intent data and technographics

-• Integrations: Native connections to your CRM and sales engagement tools
+Integrations: Native connections to your CRM and sales engagement tools

 Accuracy is non-negotiable.
 Bounced emails hurt your sender reputation and waste rep time.
 Disconnected phone numbers kill productivity.
 Ask vendors for deliverability benchmarks and phone connect rates.
-Quality providers share these metrics because they're confident in their verification process.
+Quality platforms share these metrics because they're confident in their verification process.

 Coverage determines whether the database serves your ICP.
 A vendor with strong North American data might have weak coverage in Europe or Asia.
 If you sell to healthcare IT, you need depth in that vertical.
 If you target enterprise accounts, you need contacts at director level and above.

 Freshness combats data decay.
 People change jobs constantly.
 A database that refreshes monthly will have lower accuracy than one that updates weekly or daily.
-Look for providers who track job changes in real time and alert you when a contact moves.
+Look for vendors who track job changes in real time and alert you when a contact moves.

 Data enrichment separates basic databases from intelligence platforms.
 Contact info gets you outreach capability.
 Intent signals and technographics get you targeting precision and conversation relevance.
 The best databases layer these signals on top of verified contact records.
+Teams building their own AI-powered workflows can access that same combination of verified contacts, intent signals, and technographics through the GTM Context Graph, ZoomInfo's intelligence layer for AI tools and agents, connecting ZoomInfo's B2B intelligence to any agent or LLM-based tool via MCP or one API.

 Integrations determine adoption.
 If your reps have to export CSVs and manually upload them to Salesforce, they won't use the database.
 Native CRM sync and API access remove friction and drive usage.